GeorgievPlamen/CineSlate/README.md

 You will need an api key from TMDB -> https://www.themoviedb.org/settings/api

-Add the key to appSettings under ApiSettings: TMDBKey.
+Add the key to appsettings file under ApiKeys: TMDBKey.

 When you're ready, start your application by running:
 `docker compose up --build -w`